 Below, we’ve highlighted the essential differences between classic data center models and those based in the cloud, especially during high-traffic times.

 In the classic data center model used by many agencies, developers design systems to support a specific workload, such as the ability to stream videos to 100 simultaneous concurrent users.
 An organization’s IT team may have even built them as a highly available architecture with load balancers, redundant pools of servers, and high throughput network connections.

-However, when streaming demand grows exponentially overnight, as it has during the COVID-19 pandemic, an agency may still run out of compute or network capacity causing systems to slow down to a crawl or even fail.
+However, when streaming demand grows exponentially overnight, an agency may still run out of compute or network capacity causing systems to slow down to a crawl or even fail.
 One way to prevent failure is with a modern cloud model.

 Modern (and Scalable) Cloud Model

 Architecting your applications to be resilient to severe traffic peaks or unexpectedly high demand becomes much easier when you use the popular cloud services available today.
 In many cases, you can solve these situations by simply tying your existing on-premise applications to the cloud where you can use the services to augment your current capacity.
 Alternately, you can lift the whole workload to the cloud for even further enhanced performance.